 by Jason Laing, Estate Manager

 Salmon, grilse and Sea trout enter the system from late May.
 The main run is traditionally at its height in mid July but fresh run fish occur until the end of the season on 15th October.
 There is also excellent wild Brown trout fishing on innumerable lochs.
-Jason leads an experienced team of ghillies including qualified instructors.
+We have a superb team of ghillies including qualified instructors.

 As a rough guide, a single-handed rod of 10'- 11'3" rated AFTM 7-9 should be used.
 It is worth bearing the following in mind when choosing a rod for loch fishing: